Alternative names for oestrone

 What happens if I have too much oestrone?

 Increased oestrone production can occur in women with breast cancer and in men undergoing treatment for testicular or prostate cancer (which reduces testosterone production).
 Obese women also produce more oestrone from their fat tissues.
-Oestrone production may affect health in both positive and negative ways, but the extent of this is not known.
+Overproduction of oestrone may be associated with the development of breast and endometrial cancer in women.
+Aside from this oestrone production may affect health in both positive and negative ways, but the full extent of this is currently not known.

 What happens if I have too little oestrone?